 The judicial power of the Commonwealth of Australia is vested in the High Court of Australia, in the Federal courts created by the Federal Parliament and in the State courts invested by Parliament with Federal jurisdiction.
 The nature and extent of the judicial power of the Commonwealth is prescribed by Chapter III of the Australian Constitution.
-For details of the Commonwealth of Australia Constitution Act see Year Book No. 67.
+For details of the Commonwealth of Australia Constitution Act see chapter 1.